florisvb/drosophila_co2_attraction/README.md

 The data (4 TB) will be available upon reasonable request upon formal publication.

+Processed data is available through this repository, along with instructions for use, under the folder `data/`.

 This readme assumes working knowledge of Ubuntu and python.
 This code is not actively maintained.
-It worked on 2018-01-16 using up-to-date versions of the required software below.
+It worked on 2018-08-27 using up-to-date versions of the required software below.

 Code and data are licensed under a [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License](https://creativecommons.org/licenses/by-nc-sa/4.0/ "CC BY-NC-SA 4.0").

 ## What you need to run our analysis
-* Ubuntu (we used Ubuntu 12-16)
+* Ubuntu (we used Ubuntu 16)
 * Python (2.7)
 * ROS (Robot Operating System, Kinetic): http://wiki.ros.org/kinetic/Installation/Ubuntu
 * apt-get repositories: git python-pip python-scipy python-h5py python-progressbar python-sympy python-networkx